Hi! We're Local #887

 REQUIRED: ROSTER UPDATE

 We are performing a Roster Update to make sure that contact information for everyone in the Hiring Hall is correct and up-to-date.
-All registered workers must complete this form by March 31st to be eligible for Dispatch.
+All registered workers must complete this form by May 31st or they will be dropped from the Hiring Hall.

 To receive a link to the online form, please email Membership Clerk Kay Wiley at email@example.com